 Please take your bags/film is to a participating grocery or retail store.
 Most local grocery stores, and retail stores, such as IKEA, Wal-Mart and Target, have collection containers for plastic bags and film.
 This option ensures that the items stay clean and dry and can be recycled.
-See our map for a list of participating drop-off locations (subject to change).

 Why shouldn't I put bags in my curbside bin?